Fall 2025: Sep.17 - Nov.19

 Application Deadline: Sep.8

-Observe & ResearchStudio orientation, curated resource library, 1st assignment, and introductory lectures.
-You will become familiar with the Space environment, research your potential sites and their risks and possibilities.
+Weeks 1-2 Observe & ResearchStudio orientation, curated resource library, 1st assignment, and introductory lectures.
+You will become familiar with the Space environment, research your potential sites and their possibilities.
+Lectrures cover history, theory, and design landmarks of human spaceflight.

 1

-Orient & Define With guidance from mentor and discussion with peers, you will converge on your most important design questions and requirements.
-You’ll define your project's core challenge and test-drive approaches.
+Weeks 3-4 Orient & Define With guidance from your mentor and discussion with peers, you will converge on your site, program, and most important design questions.
+You’ll define your project's need statement and test approaches.

 Weeks 5-7